 Kendra’s favorite part of being a postpartum doula is teaching parents how to care for their baby so that they may move confidently throughout this period of transition.
 She finds it vital to show parents they have the tools they need to successfully care for their baby.

 The partnership of medical knowledge and experience with that of a postpartum doula allows Kendra to work with families in an evidence based fashion while providing non-medical care.
 At the end of working with you, her hope is to leave you feeling rested and confident in your ability to care for your baby.

 Rockingham County New Hampshire & North Shore Massachusetts

 Amanda Newbury is a Certified Postpartum Doula through DONA International.
 She holds a Bachelors in Psychology at Granite State College and is also a certified fitness instructor.
 (C-Method Barre trained by Cally Wickson.)
-Not only does Amanda have a passion with working with families after birth, she loves working with moms in all stages of their postpartum journey, helping them to get back to fitness at a safe pace.
+Amanda has a passion with working with families after birth and loves working with moms in all stages of their postpartum journey, helping them to get back to fitness at a safe pace.

 Frequently Asked Questions:

 A Certified Postpartum Doula (PCD) is trained and educated through DONA International, the largest and most respected doula association in the world.
 She is qualified to work with your family after the birth of your child(ren) and may offer education about newborn care techniques, mother care, partner and sibling adjustment, postpartum mood disorders, breast and bottle feeding, and coping skills.
 She may also be able to assist with your family’s daily needs such as organizing the home, preparing light meals, running errands, and providing additional local resources.

 First time parents - learn all about baby’s needs from nursery set up to bathing to sleeping

 Second or more time parents - learn how to help siblings adjust to the new baby; learn how to make time for your selves and your relationship